loooffeeeey/KDD2023/readme.md

-# City-wide Origin-Destination Matrix Generation via Graph Denoising Diffusion
+# City-wide Origin-Destination Matrix Generation via Graph Denoising Diffusion.

 This repo contains the codes and data for our submitted KDD'23 research track paper under review.